NBA Trade Rumors: Cavaliers ‘Making Calls’ To San Antonio About Kawhi Leonard Trade, Per ‘Cleveland.com’

-Based on most reports on San Antonio Spurs superstar Kawhi Leonard’s alleged demands to be traded elsewhere, the Los Angeles Lakers appear to be the team Leonard is most interested in playing for in the 2018-19 season.
+Based on most reports that San Antonio Spurs superstar Kawhi Leonard has allegedly demanded to be traded elsewhere, the Los Angeles Lakers appear to be the team Leonard is most interested in playing for in the 2018-19 season.
 However, that doesn’t mean other teams aren’t interested in acquiring the services of the versatile 26-year-old forward/guard, and one of those teams appears to be the Cleveland Cavaliers, who may or may not be entering the 2018-19 NBA season with their own franchise player and four-time MVP winner, LeBron James.

-In a report published Saturday on Cleveland.com, veteran basketball journalist Terry Pluto wrote that the Cavaliers are among the teams “making calls” to the San Antonio Spurs and inquiring about Leonard in hopes of swinging a deal for the reportedly disgruntled star.
-While Leonard will likely provide the Cavs with scoring, defense, and all-around versatility despite his recent injury struggles, Pluto added that it might be hard for Cleveland to acquire him, especially since he has only one year remaining on his current contract.
+In a report published Saturday on Cleveland Plain Dealer, veteran basketball journalist Terry Pluto wrote that the Cavaliers are among the teams “making calls” to the San Antonio Spurs and inquiring about Leonard in hopes of swinging a deal for the reportedly disgruntled star.
+While Leonard will likely provide the Cavs with scoring, defense, and all-around versatility, despite his recent injury struggles, Pluto added that it might be hard for Cleveland to acquire him, especially since he has only one year remaining on his current contract.

 Discussing why the Cavaliers might not benefit from a Kawhi Leonard trade, Pluto mentioned the example of Paul George, who was traded by the Indiana Pacers to the Oklahoma City Thunder last season with one year left on his contract and is reportedly interested in signing with the Lakers in 2018-19.
 While the Thunder essentially rented George for one year, youngsters Victor Oladipo and Domantas Sabonis put up much-improved numbers after being sent from Oklahoma City to Indiana, and are expected to remain key parts of the Pacers nucleus for multiple seasons to come.